One of my favorite questions to ask my 3-year-old daughter is, “Why are you special?” She enthusiastically replies, “Because God made me!”

 Our appearance is not the only thing we try to change.

 My parents gave me the gift of understanding why I’m special.
-They reminded me Who made the parts of my body that I questioned.
+They reminded me of the perfect Father who made the parts of my body that I questioned.
 They helped me to find my worth in Christ.
 God, your Father, wants to remind you of your incredible value.

 What do you see when you look in the mirror?